White Gold vs. Platinum: Which Is the Best Metal For Your Ring?

 Sorry, your quest for the perfect engagement ring doesn't end at the diamond or gemstone.
 When crafting the ring, you need to contemplate the band on which the stone is set.
 Ideally, the band for an engagement ring is made of either gold or platinum.
 The debate tends to get heated when you start talking color — they look similar, so in the white gold vs. platinum rivalry, who should win?

 Although white gold and platinum look similar, sharing a silvery hue, the two are actually quite different in terms of color, durability, and price.
 Platinum is somewhat whiter, somewhat stronger, and definitely more expensive than white gold.
-Read on to find out which choice is best for your taste and budget.
+Read on to find out which choice is best for your preferences and budget.

 White Gold Quality & Purity